 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This lovely potato gratin is the perfect supper dish, so filling it needs little else served alongside.
-The gratin requires good waxy potatoes such as Maris Peer and bacon pieces either smoked or not plus a proper pouring of cream to create an unctuous sauce.
-For a real success with this dish, you must use a strong flavored cheese like a Reblochon for the strong taste to stand out.
+The gratin requires good waxy potatoes such as Charlotte or Maris Peer and bacon pieces (smoked or not) plus a proper pouring of cream to create an unctuous sauce.
+For a real success with this dish, you must use a strongly flavored cheese like a Reblochon for the strong taste to stand out.

 Take a look at the variations on this dish below the recipe to see just how versatile this dish can be.
 The perfect supper dish for sure.

-- 9 oz./ 255g. piece Reblochon cheese or other strong cheese
+9 ounces (255 grams) Reblochon cheese, or other strong cheese

-- Peel and slice the potatoes into thick slices, approx 3mm / 1/8 inch thick.
+Peel and slice the potatoes into thick slices, approximately 1/8-inch (3-millimeters) thick.
 Place the potatoes in a colander and rinse thoroughly under cold, running water.
 Dry with kitchen paper and season well with salt and pepper (potatoes soak up a lot of salt while cooking, so be generous).
 Keep to one side.

-Serve the gratin with pickled gherkins and onions and crisp, fresh, dressed salad.
+- Serve the gratin with pickled onions and gherkins and crisp, fresh, dressed salad.
 Big chunks of crusty bread are also lovely served alongside.

 - Shredded spring greens or spinach can be mixed in with the cooked bacon and added to the dish.